ABOUT THE EXHIBITION

-Gallery 400 in collaboration with DePaul Art Museum, and Rebuild Foundation present Out of Easy Reach guest curated by Allison M. Glenn.
+Gallery 400 in collaboration with DePaul Art Museum and Rebuild Foundation present Out of Easy Reach guest curated by Allison Glenn.

-Gallery 400 includes artworks concerned with spatial politics, mapping, and migration from Lisa Alvarado, Torkwase Dyson, Leslie Hewitt, Juliana Huxtable, Yvette Mayorga, Howardena Pindell, Martine Syms, and Zipporah Camille Thompson.
+Gallery 400 included artworks concerned with spatial politics, mapping, and migration from Lisa Alvarado, Torkwase Dyson, Leslie Hewitt, Juliana Huxtable, Yvette Mayorga, Howardena Pindell, Xaviera Simmons, Martine Syms, and Zipporah Camille Thompson.

-At DePaul Art Museum, artworks from Candida Alvarez, Bethany Collins, Abigail DeVille, Maren Hassinger, Ariel Jackson, Steffani Jemison, Jennie C. Jones, Caroline Kent, Ayanah Moor, Kellie Romany, Xaviera Simmons, Edra Soto, and Brenna Youngblood consider landscape, the body, and the archive.
+At DePaul Art Museum, artworks from Candida Alvarez, Bethany Collins, Abigail DeVille, Maren Hassinger, Ariel Jackson, Steffani Jemison, Jennie C. Jones, Caroline Kent, Ayanah Moor, Kellie Romany, Edra Soto, and Brenna Youngblood will consider landscape, the body, and the archive.

-Stony Island Arts Bank features works that consider process, time, and material culture from Barbara Chase-Riboud, Sheree Hovsepian and Shinique Smith.
+Stony Island Arts Bank featured works that consider process, time, and material culture from Barbara Chase-Riboud, Sheree Hovsepian and Shinique Smith.

-Out of Easy Reach is accompanied by a catalogue, and the exhibition will travel to Grunwald Gallery at Indiana University in Bloomington, Indiana where it will run from Aug.
+Out of Easy Reach, accompanied by a catalogue, traveled to the Grunwald Gallery at Indiana University in Bloomington, Indiana where it ran from Aug.
 24 to Oct.
 4, 2018.